0xPolygonID/docs/docs/quick-start-demo.md

 ## Issue the POAP credential

 You will now take the role of an Issuer, in this example, the private institution/trusted entity that held the event and creates a POAP.
-The Issuer is responsible for both creating the credential and sending it to the ID Holder.
+The Issuer is responsible for both creating the credential and sending it to the Identity Holder.

 We will use <a href="https://issuer-demo.privado.id/">the Issuer Node UI Demo environment</a> to manage credentials.
 This environment enables an Issuer to create and manage identities and credentials, generate connections, and manage schemas.